racker/service-registry-docs/Client-Libraries-and-Tools.md

 This will allow you to retrieve a (potentially stale) list of services from the cache in case a minor service interruption occurs.

+### Retry heartbeating on non 404 errors

+If the API endpoint returns a non 404 error (e.g 500) when heartbeating a session, you should immediately try to re-send the heartbeat.
+The error could indicate an intermediate instead of an actual issue.

 ## Tools

 ### Long Running Process Wrapper